Arif Mirzayev

 Arif Abdulla oglu Mirzayev (born April 10, 1944) is a Soviet, Russian, Azerbaijani composer, organist and pianist, Honored Art Worker of Azerbaijan (2011).

 He is the founder of religious-memorial organ and polyphony music of Azerbaijan, and also sacrificial music of ancient Islam.
 He is the master of polistylistics of the modern music.
 He was nominated for the State Prize of the Russian Federation in 2000 and 2002 in the sphere of arts.
 He is the specialist in the sphere of J.S.Bach music, simultaneously being the propagandist of his activity.
 Arif Mirzoyev is the member of Composers’ Union of Russia and Azerbaijan since 1979, member of “New International Music Union named after J.S.Bach”, Germany, Leipzig, 1994.
 Arif Mirzoyev is one of the donators of Organ Library named after Robin Langley.

 Biography

 Arif Mirzoyev was born in Baku into a family with deep musical traditions.
 He learnt composer’s mastery at Azerbaijan State Conservatoire named after Uzeyir Hajibeyov, in Gara Garayev’s class.
-He undergone training on theory and history of organ arts at N.Malina and performing mastery of organ at S.Dijur at Moscow Conservatory named after P.I.Tchaikovsky.
+He underwent training on theory and history of organ arts at N.Malina and performing mastery of organ at S.Dijur at Moscow Conservatory named after P.I.Tchaikovsky.
 Arif Mirzoyev combined creative activity with pedagogic one.